 RU: How many cases approximately have been tried to completion in this panel?

-RU: Of the approximately 37, do you, can you give a guess on how many had been reversed or returned on conviction?
+RU: Of the approximately 37, do you, can you give a guess on how many have been reversed or overturned on conviction?

 Well you mean on appeal or on first instance?

 RU: First instance, to start with and then on appeal.

 I think we have four acquittals . . .

 . . .
 Yeah.
 Yeah, it’s n-, yeah – we have a few acqu-, acquittals.
 More than two, I think (__), there’s four.

 RU: And then on appeal?

 Well, we haven’t had – we had a recent judgment just the other month which wasn’t a complete acquittal but it’s, it was, a re-trial has been ordered.
 So that’s a – we haven’t had a reversal from a conviction to an acquittal on appeal.
 I have to think as I speak now.
 There was one – we had that situation in The Hague with the Kupreskic brothers, but don’t think we have it here.

 We have had acquittals confirmed on appeals as acquittals but we don’t have – we haven’t had a reverse, reversal from conviction to acquittal.